qbasic16/craft-db-extract/README.md

 ## Using craft-db-extract

 The controller action requires an admin login.
-Provide your credentials in the **Authoirization** header with basic authentication.
+Provide your credentials in the **Authorization** header with basic authentication.

 HTTP Header: